rhysinward/dengue_pipeline/README.md

 ### Running the Pipeline

-Within the cloned repository, execute the following command to run the pipeline (please adjust :
+Within the cloned repository, execute the following command to run the pipeline:

 For Mac: